Click here for a Workbook to go along with this lesson.

 나는 + 학교에 + 있다

 This is irrelevant to you now, but when 있다 is used like this, it is again seen as an adjective.
-This is confusing, but or now, try to ignore it.
+This is confusing, but for now, try to ignore it.
 I begin to discuss this more in Lesson 5 when I discuss the conjugations of 있다.

 나는 학교에 있다 = I am at school